-While physical drivers of GLOF hazard such as climate change, ice loss, and glacier lake expansion increased risk in the valley below Lake Palcacocha, many societal drivers of risk have simultaneously intersected with geophysical changes and have exacerbated vulnerability and people's exposure in Huaraz.
-Socio-economic status, governance and institutional aspects, technology and knowledge production, and cultural forces have all influenced GLOF risk from Palcacocha.
+While physical drivers of GLOF hazard, such as climate change, ice loss and glacier lake expansion, increased risk in the valley below lake Palcacocha, many societal drivers of risk have simultaneously intersected with geophysical changes and have exacerbated vulnerability and people's exposure in Huaraz.
+Socioeconomic status, governance and institutional aspects, technology and knowledge production, and cultural forces have all influenced GLOF risk from Palcacocha.
 For one, risks stem from the placement of the city of Huaraz and its ever-increasing population at the confluence of the lower Quillcay River and the Santa River, where several Cordillera Blanca lake basins drain.
-Spanish colonists initially founded Huaraz in the sixteenth
+Spanish colonists initially founded Huaraz in the 16th century, preferring to